 11. In this example, both networks are configured in such a way that both can be used for internal cluster communication.
 The next dialog window offers an option to modify the order in which the networks are used.
 Because Private Cluster Connection represents a direct connection between nodes, it is left at the top of the list.
 In normal operation this connection will be used for cluster communication.
-In case of the Private Cluster Connection failure, cluster service will automatically switch to the next network on the list-in this case Public Cluster Connection.
+In case of the Private Cluster Connection represents a the list-in this case Public Cluster Connection.
 Make sure the first connection in the list is the Private Cluster Connection and click Next.